 How it rides

 We first sampled the new Force 1 drivetrain on a rather hilly ride in California’s central coast region over a mix of decidedly broken pavement and rain-soaked dirt roads that were littered with wheel-swallowing soft spots and deep ruts.
-We’ve since installed a production Force 1 drivetrain and have ridden it another two times, primarily on pavement.
+We’ve since installed a production Force 1 drivetrain and have ridden it another two times, primarily on tarmac.
 So far, we’ve been using a 11-36T cassette throughout but a mix of 40T and 44T chainrings.

 We’ve already put quite a bit of time in on Force 1 both on a mixed-terrain ride in California and on a regular road bike back in Colorado.
 So far, so good

-Overall, our impressions are generally favorable.
+Overall, our impressions are generally favourable.
 Rear shift quality is on par with what we usually expect from SRAM, which is to say very snappy and precise (if a bit loud).
 Up front, however, the X-Sync chainring seems eerily positive with a more ‘connected’ feel under power.
 Between the improved chainring-chain engagement and the clutched rear derailleur, the drivetrain is also gloriously quiet.

-The bigger ratio jumps between each cassette sprocket doesn’t disrupt the pedaling cadence as much as expected; rarely did it seem like one gear was too big and the next one too small.
+The bigger ratio jumps between each cassette sprocket don’t disrupt the pedalling cadence as much as expected; rarely did it seem like one gear was too big and the next one too small.
 It was impossible to overlook the missing range, however.
 We’ve spent the most time so far on a 44T chainring, which closely replicates a 34-28T combination for climbing but the 44-11T combination of the 1x setup had us spinning out at just 60km/h (37mph).

 You’ll want to choose your gear ratios wisely